EJohnF/CareCare/README.md

 Here `react-navigation` library is used, as it's much simpler solution and kind of "default" approach for new projects on RN.
 However, personally, I like `react-native-navigation` where transition between screen is faster and application in general more modular by architecture.
 However it costs additional workload.

+## Architecture

+For such a small app it's definitely over-engineered.
+But I think it always good to build the architecture with future perspective, keeping in mind how to expand it and support.